FattiMei/What-I-will-do-tomorrow/README.md

 # What-I-will-do-tomorrow
-Every document and source for learning I know, and some of the projects I will tackle in the next years
+Every document and source for learning I know, and some of the projects I will tackle in the next years.

+# HAVING A STRUCTURED APPROACH IS A MUST

 # Project Euler
 https://projecteuler.net/